Philadelphia, PA (PRWEB) February 11, 2015

 “Research indicates that boys and girls who are properly prepared for ninth grade are more likely to graduate high school and go on to college.
 We see After-School All-Stars as a model program that not only reinforces, but augments middle school curricula after regular school hours and during summer months,” said Heather Nesle, president of the New York Life Foundation.
 “Investing in After-School All-Stars’ programming was a natural fit because it directly aligns with our priority of helping middle school students get the most out of those critical education years.”

 After-School All-Stars recently named Reynelle Staley as founding Executive Director of After-School All-Stars Philadelphia.
-Prior to joining ASAS Philadelphia, Staley managed efforts to promote equal rights and opportunities within Philadelphia as Deputy Director of the Philadelphia Commission on Human Relations.
+Prior to joining ASAS Philadelphia and Camden, Staley managed efforts to promote equal rights and opportunities within Philadelphia as Deputy Director of the Philadelphia Commission on Human Relations.
 A native of Harlem, she knows firsthand the impact that high-quality academic opportunities can have for students in the poorest of neighborhoods.

 “I am passionate about building more educational and enrichment opportunities to improve the lives of Philadelphia’s children,” explained Staley.
 “Thirty-three percent of the children here live below the poverty line, and every school in the district meets the federal definition of ‘low income.’
 But ASAS has found in cities across the country that by adding high-quality after-school programs, we can increase school attendance and raise graduation rates, while reducing juvenile crime and obesity.”